 Lauren Ashley Smith (Story Pirates, Silver Fox, LD50)

+This show is produced and directed by Shannon Manning and Louie Pearlman of Sparkle Television.
 Future casts, special guest actors, and musicians might not be publicized so join the mailing list on the right sidebar if you want the scoop!
 Please help us share the love by clicking on the social media buttons below!

 → THURS, JULY 26 at 8pm with musical guest BOB DOROUGH (Schoolhouse Rock! & Miles Davis) and special guest improviser GARRY GOODROW (The Committee, Bob & Carol & Ted & Alice, The Connection, Dirty Dancing, National Lampoon’s Lemmings, Honey I Blew Up The Kids-writer)